Fun & Learning Flourish at Children's Museums

 By Erica Wacker

 Kids have plenty of places to play in Minnesota, from zoos to parks and playgrounds.
-Also high on this list are children’s museums, where rotating exhibits, special events and hands-on activities will delight kids of all ages—and even teach them something in the process.
+Also high on this list are children’s museums, where rotating exhibits, special events and hands-on activities will delight kids of all ages and leave them feeling like they actually learned something.

 Minnesota Children's Museum, St. Paul & Rochester